rmsk2/F256_Mandelbrot/README.md

 `00.4e6604` and imaginary part `00.641bc1` at a zoom level of 4 and an interation depth of 64.
 After the calculation is finished the program waits for a key press and after that asks if the resulting picture should be saved or not.

 Following that the program asks if you want to zoom into the set.
-A rectangle is shown which can be moved with the cursor keys.
+If that question is answered with `y`es a rectangle is shown which can be moved with the cursor keys.
 Use `i` (zoom `i`n) to halve the size of this rectangle or `o` (zoom `o`ut) to double its size.
 When you press `Return` the computational parameters are adapted to visualize the selected section and the calculation starts anew using these parameters.
 When you press `q` the values are not changed and the program ends.

 After loading a picture has been completed the program also waits for a key press.
 When a key is pressed you are asked if you want to zoom into the set.
 If that question is answered with `y` then you can select a section to visualize as described above.